Kalam95/audioRecordingTutorial/README.md

 - Open the Workspace: After the dependencies are installed, open the Xcode workspace file (.xcworkspace).

 # Usage
-- App Setup: Replace the token in the ViewDelegate file at line 143 with a valid user token.
+- App Setup: Replace the token in the **ViewDelegate** file at line 145 with a valid user token.

 - Create Session: Once you have updated the token, press `Create session` to create a session with Vonage APIs.